tibor9/webpage/content/authors/libby/_index.md

 ---
 # Display name
-title: Co-Chair.
-Libby Drury
+title: Libby Drury
 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Senior Lecturer in Organisational Psychology
+role: Network Co-Chair.
+Senior Lecturer in Organisational Psychology

 # Organizations/Affiliations
 organizations: